-Adegboyega "Bo" Oshoniyi (AD-eh-BO-yay-ga O-shah-nee) returns for his second season for the ETSU men's soccer program.
+Adegboyega "Bo" Oshoniyi (AD-eh-BO-yay-ga O-shah-nee) returns for his third season for the ETSU men's soccer program.
 During his first season at ETSU, Oshoniyi led the team to a 7-10-1 record.
 His first career victory came in his first game against William & Mary.
 The team won 3-2 by scoring three consecutive goals in the game.
 One of his best wins of the season came against the 2014-15 SoCon tournament champions, Furman Paladins.
 The Bucs won by a narrow score of 1-0.

 Oshoniyi, who spent three seasons (2011-13) as an assistant under Coach Bob Warming at Penn State, was named the second head coach in program history on March 27, 2014, succeeding Scott Calabrese following his acceptance of the Florida International head coaching position.
 Oshoniyi inherits a program which won the Atlantic Sun Conference Tournament title and earned its second trip to the NCAA Championships in the past four years (2010, 2013).